Welcome to The Great Western Surgery

 The practice is currently installing a new computer system, SystmOne.
 The new system will bring lots of benefits for both patients and staff, however IT training may take some time.
 We thank you for your consideration and patience during this time of transition.

-Please come into the surgery to collect a form to register for online prescriptions and appointments.
+Please come into the surgery (between 11am and 3pm) to collect a form to register for online prescriptions and appointments.
 You will need to bring some form of ID with you e.g. Passport or Driving Licence.

 The Great Western Surgery was built in August 1990 and is an excellent purpose built cost rent premises located on the outskirts of Swindon town centre.